 This course deals with a specific topic of special interest in business management.
 Course content and credit will be determined by academic departments and announced in the printed course schedule.
 This course may be repeated for credit only if a different topic is covered.
-(This course is not designed for transfer.)
 (NT)